o2r-project/o2r-project.github.io/_posts/2016-12-15-investigating-docker-and-R.md

 [Renjin](http://www.renjin.org/about.html) is a [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine)-based interpreter for the R language for statistical computing developed by [BeDataDriven](http://www.bedatadriven.com/).
 It was developed for big data analysis using existing R code seamlessly in cloud infrastructures, and allows Java/Scala developers to easily combine R with all benefits of Java and the JVM.

 While it is not primarily build for interactive use on the command line, this is possible.
 So o2r team member Daniel created a Docker image for Renjin for you to try it out.
-It is available [on Docker Hub](https://hub.docker.com/r/nuest/renjin/) as `docker pull nuest/renjin`, with [Dockerfile on GitHub](https://github.com/nuest/renjin-docker).
+It is available [on Docker Hub](https://hub.docker.com/r/nuest/renjin/) as `nuest/renjin`, with [Dockerfile on GitHub](https://github.com/nuest/renjin-docker).

+### pqR

+[**pqR**](http://www.pqr-project.org/) tries to create _"a pretty quick version of R"_ and fixing some perceived issues in the R language.
+While this is a one man project by [Radford Neal](http://www.cs.toronto.edu/~radford/), it's worth trying out such contributions to the open source community and to the discussion on how R should look like in the future (cf. [a recent presentation](http://www.cs.toronto.edu/~radford/RIOT2017-lang.pdf)), even if things might get [personal](https://github.com/radfordneal/pqR/issues/30#issuecomment-251188198).
+As you might have guess by now, Daniel created a Docker image for you to try out pqR: It is available [on Docker Hub](https://hub.docker.com/r/nuest/pqr/) as `nuest/pqr`, with [Dockerfile on GitHub](https://github.com/nuest/pqr-docker).

 ## Dockerizing Research and Development Environments